 Now I'm woman enough to admit that I might just have a slight girl crush on Joan--and to be completely honest--I find her life utterly fascinating.
 If you are only aware of Joan through the eyes of her daughter Christina's p̶i̶e̶c̶e̶ ̶o̶f̶ ̶s̶h̶i̶t̶ tell-all autobiography, Mommie Dearest, or the campy cult-classic movie of the same name, then you might be surprised to learn there is MUCH more to Joan Crawford than what you think you might know.

-To celebrate the extraordinary life of Joan Crawford, I've compiled a list of 10 rather surprising facts you may not know about her.
+To celebrate her extraordinary life, I've compiled a list of 10 rather interesting facts you may not know about Joan Crawford.

 Joan’s first (official) marriage was to the devilishly handsome actor, Douglas Fairbanks Jr., in 1929.
-Her second marriage was to actor Franchot Tone in 1935, whom some say was pined over by Bette Davis (WTF Joan, no girl code???)
+Her second marriage was to actor Franchot Tone in 1935, whom some say was pined over by Bette Davis (clearly Joan didn't follow girl code).
 Her third marriage was to actor Phillip Terry, in 1942.
-Her last marriage, in 1955, was to then-CEO of Pepsi Cola, Al Steele.
-Poor Al died of a heart attack just four years into their marriage, and Joan continued on the board of directors for Pepsi-Cola until 1973, when she was “forcibly retired”.
+Her last marriage, in 1955, was to then-CEO of Pepsi Cola, Alfred Steele.
+Poor Al died of a heart attack just four years into their marriage, and Joan continued on the board of directors with Pepsi-Cola until 1973, when she was “forcibly retired”.

 But there is a rumored fifth marriage--and would be first marriage--for Joan.
 According to Bette & Joan: The Divine Feud by Shaun Considine, Crawford married saxophone player James Welton in 1925.
 Allegedly, the pair met in New York, where she was dancing in a Broadway production called “Innocent Eyes”, while he played in the orchestra.
 If true, the marriage was brief--Joan never discussed it (at least not publicly).

-Not-so-fun fact: Christina has recently been alleging that Joan killed Al Steele, possibly by pushing him down the staircase.
-This broad just never gives up!
+Not-So-Fun-Fact: Christina recently alleged that Joan killed Al Steele, possibly by pushing him down the staircase.

-Not-so-fun-fact: After the baby mama came back for little Christopher #1, she wound up selling him, again!
+Not-So-Fun-Fact: After baby mama #1 came back for little Christopher #1, she wound up selling him--again!

 While Joan has a posthumous reputation as a wire hanger wielding, child abusing alcoholic compliments of the movie Mommie Dearest, even Christina, author of the book Mommie Dearest, states a lot of what’s depicted in the movie was inaccurate, including the infamous wire hanger scene.
 Twins Cathy and Cindy vehemently denied any abuse whatsoever, stating on record that Joan was firm, but not abusive.
 Casey LaLonde, Cathy's son, told Elizabeth Day in 2008 that his mother still remembers 'a very loving household.
 She [Joan] was a very affectionate, supportive, doting mother, a wonderful person.
 I have always been very careful not to call Christina a liar but clearly she had a completely different experience from my mother and my Aunt Cindy.'

-Joan truly enjoyed responding to her own fan mail, and she spent much of her spare time and weekends typing personal letters to fans, always being sure to include an autograph.
+Joan truly enjoyed responding to her own fan mail, and she spent much of her spare time typing personal letters to fans, always being sure to include an autograph.
 She once said, "Oh, the thank you notes and the best wishes are no big deal.
 People deserve to be remembered on special occasions, and appreciate being remembered."
-It’s been estimated that from the start of her career in the 1920s until her death in Spring, 1977 Joan wrote damn near three million fan letters.
-In fact, because Joan did that so much throughout her lifetime, her signature today is only worth about twenty bucks.
+It’s been estimated that from the start of her career in the 1920s until her death in spring, 1977, Joan wrote nearly three million fan letters.
+In fact, because Joan signed so many autographs during her lifetime, her signature is only worth about $50-$100 today.

-When asked about her charitable contributions, Joan would feign ignorance and keet mum.
-But here are just a handful of examples in which we know Joan gave back:
+When asked about her charitable contributions, Joan would feign ignorance and keep mostly tight lipped.
+But here are just a handful of examples of ways in which we know Joan gave back:

 Joan’s penchant for keeping tidy would no doubt be labeled as OCD today.
 She's been quoted as saying, "I used to wash my hands every ten minutes.
 I couldn’t step out of the house unless I had gloves on.
 I wouldn’t smoke a cigarette unless I opened the pack myself, and I would never use another cigarette out of that pack if someone else had touched it.".
 In an article with Motion Picture magazine, the author says of Joan, "although she's all that's lush and plush about Hollywood, she's not afraid of getting dishpan hands.
 She can, and has done, her own housework—sweeping, dusting, stacking firewood, cooking and mopping."
 According to the article, Joan claims she showers at least four times a day, unless she's got nothing to do—then it’s five.